-Each child in the Secondary school receives a Student Planner on the first day of term.
-This is the main point of contact between home and school and it is vital that parents check it regularly, ideally every day.
-In the planner, you will find comments from teachers, details of homework and information about school rules.
+All secondary pupils are expected to be responsible for their own learning.
+We do not email home weekly summaries of homework or unit test dates to parents.
+To this end, each child in the Secondary school receives a Student Planner on the first day of term.
+Pupils are expected to record all homework, test dates and relevant notices in their planners every day.
+In the planner, you will also find useful information for parents about school rules and uniform.
 Your child must keep their planner with them at all times, and it must be kept in good condition and free of graffiti.
-Please ensure that you sign the planner each week in the space provided to acknowledge that you have seen all relevant information.
+Please ensure that you check your child's planner regularly and highlight the benefits of keeping themselves organised.